To determine whether you have pathogenic bacteria in your gastrointestinal tract.

 - Shigella, from faecally contaminated food and water, and from infected-person to person when careful sanitation is not observed.
 For instance, it can be a challenge to prevent the spread of shigella within a family, and in a day care or nursing home setting.

 - Campylobacter, from raw or undercooked poultry.
-It is the most common cause of bacterial diarrhoea in the U.S. It may become especially serious if it spreads to the bloodstream and occasionally causes long-term complications such as arthritis, and Guillain-Barré syndrome (an autoimmune condition affecting the nervous system).
+It is the most common cause of bacterial diarrhoea in the U.K. It may become especially serious if it spreads to the bloodstream and occasionally causes long-term complications such as arthritis, and Guillain-Barré syndrome (an autoimmune condition affecting the nervous system), however this is rare.

 - Escherichia coli 0157:H7 (other strains of E. coli are normal flora).
-Found in raw or undercooked hamburger / beef or unpasteurized cider.
+Found in raw or undercooked hamburger / beef or unpasteurised cider.
 Causes bloody diarrhoea and may lead to haemolytic uraemic syndrome.

 Others include: Staphylococcus aureus, Clostridium difficile and strains of Yersinia and Vibrio.